BollinsureBusinessGroup Health Insurance

 contribute?

-California law sets a minimum — competitive employers do much more.
+Carrier rules and market expectations create practical contribution floors — competitive employers often do more.
 Here's how contribution strategy works.

 CA

-California law (SB 1137) requires employers offering group health to contribute at least 50% of the employee-only monthly premium.
-This is the legal floor — not the competitive standard.
+Small-group carrier and participation rules commonly require employers to contribute at least 50% of the employee-only monthly premium.
+Treat this as a practical floor — not necessarily the competitive standard.

 Competitive Standard — 75–100% Employee, 25–50% Dependent